activitystream/slate/source/includes/as-api/_workflow.md

 All stream items can include simple workflow information.
 A workflow action can be set by any user or employee that has access to the item in an activity stream.
 A workflow action triggers a corresponding/appropriate workflow status.

-Currently no rules are applied to state sequences other than a user can not set the same state multiple times in a row.
-(Future versions of Activity Stream may introduce more advanced workflow rules)
+Currently only simple rules are applied to state sequence but future versions of Activity Stream may introduce more advanced workflow rules.

 ## Available workflow actions

 ### VIEWED_BY
 Set automatically the first time a user looks at the details for a stream item that is using workflow.
+The viewed action does not trigger any state changes

 ### ACKNOWLEDGED_BY
-Typically set by the user to acknowledge the issue.
+Typically set by the user to acknowledge the issue prior to any further action taking place.

 ### CLAIMED_BY
-Typically set by a user that is opting to address the issue.
+Typically set by a user that is opting to address the issue (self assigning).

 ### CONFIRMED_BY
-Typically set by a user that is confirming the issue.
+Typically set by a user that is confirming the issue or the resolution.

 ### ASSIGNED_BY
 Typically set by as user that is assigning the issue to a different user.